Oliver O'Gara: Life

-In 1689 O'Gara was a member of the Patriot Parliament where he represented the constituency of Sligo County.
+In 1689 O'Gara was a member of the Patriot Parliament where he represented the constituency of County Sligo.
 During the War of the Two Kings he was given command of a newly raised infantry regiment in the Irish Army which took part in an expedition led by Patrick Sarsfield to capture the Protestant-held town of Sligo.
 In 1690 O'Gara commanded the Jacobite garrison at Jamestown in County Leitrim, repulsing an advance by a much larger force of Williamite troops under James Douglas.
 In 1696 O'Gara became the proprietor of O'Gara's Dragoons.

 O'Gara served with his regiment at the decisive Battle of Aughrim, which ended in Jacobite defeat.
 Following the Treaty of Limerick, O'Gara acted as a hostage until it was clear the terms had been honoured.
 He then went into exile as a Wild Geese, joining the Irish Brigade of the French Army.
 He was an influential figure at the Jacobite court-in-exile at Saint-Germain.

 In 1727 the exiled James III awarded him a baronetcy and he was styled by the Jacobites as Sir Oliver O'Gara, but this was never recognised by the Irish government in Dublin.